SeanTurner026/Melbourne-Mexican-Food/README.md

 In the end, I was able to scrape about 6,700 reviews.
 Unfortunately, I found that almost 3,500 reviews did not have numerical review scores.
 Instead, as a result of Zomato purchasing Urbanspoon.com in 2015, these review ratings consisted of a sentiment, positive or negative.
 Zomato encourages former Urbanspoon users to update their sentiment reviews to reflect a numerical score, but this doesn't appear to be happening.

 While Zomato certainly utilises the data from the sentiment reviews already, the sentiment is not factored into a restaurant's rating.
 Given that over half of the reviews didn't have scores, this is substantial.
-Fortunately, there is an alternative: use machine learning techniques and existing data to predict the review scores for the sentiment reviews.
+Fortunately, there is an alternative: use machine learning techniques on the entries with numerical scores to predict review scores for the sentiment reviews.

 I began by using a bubble plot to examine the difference between a restaurant's score on Zomato, and the average of all review scores for a given restaurant.
 - Each 'bubble' is a restaurant, and the size of the bubbles is determined by how many reviews each restaurant has.